seanpar203/conventioner/README.md

 This example shows a mock of communicating with a backend that uses underscore naming convention like `Python`(:heart_eyes:), `Ruby` and `PHP`(:poop:).

-This makes keeping language conventions consistent easy & allows you to focus on building your app.
+This makes keeping language naming conventions easy & allows you to focus on building your app.

 ```js
 import conventioner from 'conventioner';